earlduque/earlduque.github.io/_posts/portfolio/2020-12-15-testing-tasks-and-testing-scripts.md

 ## Why ##

 - Quality assurance
-- Colloboration without disrupting individual autonomy
+- Collaboration without disrupting individual autonomy
 - Forces developers to remember someone will use their creation
 - Easy to convert to techncial documentation or end-user how-to guides
 - A mean of communication to other members of the team and stakeholders